ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+jtro.— The town of Limas. on. the
+:M--
+sqiLui»n.-Vter|i&#x27;ofsyV\w«3.-.nie:aVJy.
+destroyed&#x27; bv fi-&#x27;ty the effects of
+incendiurism. &#x27;A-Sp-tniard set fire to a
+house, which &#x27;.imnediatelv s.p.-ea:J to
+others,, and would! -.hriVe swepr&#x27;the.
+whole town, had it not been for, the
+grent exertions of the C :-anhs and the
+lulling of the wind. .
+Tnia ou&#x27;ia^eous
+act aroau (rum some dispute reg.«rdin^
+women.
+The Chaiibs armed thein«»lves
+with marcheata and other \vea,j-n3,
+apprehending some danger,- and finding.
+the &#x27;Spaniard- they literally, chopped
+him in .pieces. — New York Herald.
 PitiNTEas and Printing — Many who
 condescend to illuminate, the da&#x27;k world
 with ithe/firs/ojf their genius, through